Saudi-Steps

 Step-by-Step Process

-8. 8Register with GOSI (General Organization for Social Insurance) as a self-employed worker — this is mandatory and provides access to social insurance coverage.
+8. 8Register with GOSI (General Organization for Social Insurance) as a self-employed worker at gosi.gov.sa — this is mandatory, not optional.
+GOSI provides access to social insurance coverage including work injury protection.
+Your GOSI registration number is also required when registering with some government portals and when formalising contracts with Saudi corporate clients.

 Common Mistakes to Avoid